Calibration, Feedback, & Coaching

-This portion of YOU@PSU ensures that managers evaluate direct reports consistently throughout Penn State and effectively give feedback and coaching for improvement.
+This best practice when executed appropriately ensures that supervisors evaluate direct reports consistently throughout Penn State and effectively give feedback and coaching for improvement.
 Ratings calibration is a process used to gain greater consistency in how performance evaluation ratings are delivered and will help PSU increase the perceived fairness of the final end-of-year evaluation rating.

 - Option 1 - Establishing Norms and Standards of Performance at the Group/Unit Level: A discussion among peer managers prior to end-of-year conversations to agree on what ratings mean and how they will know they are exhibited

 - Option 2 - Establishing Norms and Standards of Performance at the Group/Unit and Individual Level: Option 1 plus calibration meetings among peer managers to discuss each staff member, his or her rating, and rationale for providing the rating

 Regardless of which option is selected, all groups will have review and approval of all staff ratings by a Vice President or other form of leadership review.
 Training will be provided to managers regarding both options; HR Strategic Partners and/or HR Consultants may also take part of the ratings calibrations discussions as needed in order to support the process and the discussion.

 It is expected that eventually all groups will transition to Option 2.
 With either option, a summary worksheet will be necessary.
 A summary worksheet provides a way to ensure that staff members are rated fairly regardless of who their manager is, and that the department is differentiating performance effectively.

 Please see the example of calibration summary worksheet.